Reis-A/ldap_matrix/README.md

 ## Configuration
    * configure in `$HOME/.ldapsync.cfg` your server credentials (see `ldapsync.cfg` as example)
    * change (at least) DOMAIN and LDAP_SEARCH_BASE (potentially LDAP filters also) in `spec2policy.py`
+   * If the shared secret provider is installed on the HomeServer, you can use it to create the ADMINAUTH Token.
+     The ADMINAUTH token can also be set manually by editing it in the spec2policy.py file.
-   * If the shared secret provider is installed on the HomeServer, you can For the room creation process to work it is recommended to access the homeserver directly thru port 8008 and not through matrix-corporal
+     For the room creation process to work it is recommended to access the homeserver directly thru port 8008 and not via matrix-corporal
 ## Usage
 *  To generate the policy file, type: `$ ./spec2policy.py input.yml policy.json`
 *  to push the policy to matrix-corporal, type `$ curl -s --insecure -XPUT --data "@$(pwd)/policy.json" -H 'Authorization: Bearer ......' https://matrix.domain.com/_matrix/corporal/policy | jq .`